DigitalConstruct-xyz/commandline_interface_flutter/README.md

 }

 ```
- - step 2 + 3:
+ - ### 2 Use cliWidgetGenerator to set up the manager & get widget
 ```dart
 final CLIWidget cliWidget = cliWidgetGenerator(ExampleManager());
 ```
- - step 4:  Add the cliWidget to your widget tree.
+ - ### 3  Add the cliWidget to your widget tree.
 ```dart
 void main() {
   runApp(MyApp());